Master of Science in Nursing (MSN)

 Pediatric Clinical Nurse Specialist

-Upon graduation you are eligible requirements for American Nurses Credentialing Center certification as a Pediatric Clinical Nurse Specialist.
-Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensing Board.
+Graduates are eligible for national certification through the American Association of Critical Care Nurses (AACN) as a Pediatric Clinical Nurse Specialist.
+Additionally, as an advanced practice nurse, graduates qualify to apply for prescriptive authority from the Indiana Licensing Board.

 42 credit hours